Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 Do Dogs Really Love Their Crates?
 Dog Crate Misconceptions Debunked

 GRRR, my little Yorkie tummy is growling so let’s grub!
-Here’s my list of 15+1 Human Food for Yorkies (and other dogs):
+Here’s my list of 20 Human Food for Yorkies:

 #1 Cucumbers

-Cucumbers are my FAVORITE treats.
+ARF, cucumbers are my FAVORITE treats.
 They’re crunchy and hydrating – super refreshing on a hot summer day.
 Make sure they are fresh and lightly chilled before serving.
-Since they are low-calorie AND packed with vitamins, cucumbers are fantastic snacks for dogs who need to lose weight or fail to consume enough water.
-Unless you get it organic, don’t forget to peel the pesticide-saturated skin.
+Since they are low-calorie, low-fat, AND packed with vitamins, cucumbers are fantastic snacks for dogs who need to lose weight or fail to consume enough water.
+Unless you get it organic, don’t forget to peel the pesticide-saturated skin, which can be harmful to your Yorkie.
+Arf yeah, remove those seeds in case your Yorkie has trouble digesting them.
+The downside of cucumbers is that too much can cause an upset tummy in Yorkies so remember to limit intake with the 10% rule.

 How to Spoil your Yorkie (or ANY dog)!

-Paws down, sweet potatoes or yams are delicious treats for both humans and dogs.
-High in fiber, they’re perfect for Yorkies in aiding with digestion.
-Wrap them up in aluminum foil and toss them into the oven until the insides become soft and juicy.
-Alternatively, they can be chopped up and boiled, and then mashed – whatever suits your dog’s palate.
+PAWS DOWN, sweet potatoes or yams are one of the most delicious human foods for Yorkies.
+Besides their irresistible taste and texture, these sweet goodies are pawfect for Yorkies with sensitive tummies; high in fiber, sweet potatoes and yams can help aid in digestion.
+Not to bark, they contain low-fatty content and a wide range of vitamins and minerals like A, B6, C, calcium, potassium, and iron.
+Wrap them up in aluminum foil and toss them into the oven until the insides become arf-so-soft and juicy.
+Alternatively, they can be chopped up and boiled, and then mashed – whatever suits your Yorkie’s palate.
 WARNING: Burning hazard!
 Allow ample time for these cooked sweet potatoes and yams to cool down before serving.

 #3 Carrots